Transfer Learning in Infinite Width Feature Learning Networks: Setting and related works for Bayesian NNs

-The way on constraining the target weights to the source weights through an elastic coupling as in Eq.~\eqref{eq::bayes_freeenergy_tl} was first proposed by~\cite{ingrosso2025statistical} in the context of transfer learning and then studied by~\cite{shan2025orderparametersphasetransitions} in the continual learning setting.
-The form of Eq.~\eqref{eq::bayes_freeenergy_tl} is known in spin glasses literature under the name of Franz-Parisi potential~\cite{Franz_1995}, used to favor posterior weight around metastable minima in the energy landscape.
-In the context of machine learning theory, a line of works~\cite{Baldassi_2015,Baldassi_2016,Baldassi_2019,Baldassi2021,Baldassi_2022} focused on shallow architectures, made use of the Franz-Parisi potential in order to target subdominant flat regions of solutions in the loss landscape of a given task $\mathcal{T}$.
-Here, we stress that our theory of transfer learning described by Eq.~\eqref{eq::bayes_freeenergy_tl}, leads to different results than the theories of~\cite{ingrosso2025statistical,shan2025orderparametersphasetransitions}.
-The authors of~\cite{ingrosso2025statistical, shan2025orderparametersphasetransitions} focused on a proportional limit where both the size of the training sets ($P_1$, $P_2$ in our notation) and the width $N$ go to infinity with some fixed ratios $\alpha_1 =P_1/N$ and $\alpha_2 = P_2/N$.
+The way on constraining the target weights to the source weights through an elastic coupling as in Eq.~\eqref{eq::bayes_freeenergy_tl} was first proposed by~\citep{ingrosso2025statistical} in the context of transfer learning and then studied by~\citep{shan2025orderparametersphasetransitions} in the continual learning setting.
+This is common practice in the theory of spin glasses, where the form of Eq.~\eqref{eq::bayes_freeenergy_tl} is known under the name of Franz-Parisi potential~\citep{Franz_1995}, used to bias the posterior measure through metastable states in the energy landscape.
+In the context of machine learning theory, a line of works~\citep{Baldassi_2015,Baldassi_2016,Baldassi_2019,Baldassi2021,Baldassi_2022} focused on shallow architectures, made use of the Franz-Parisi potential in order to target subdominant flat regions of solutions in the loss landscape of a given task $\mathcal{T}$.
+Here, we stress that our theory of transfer learning described by Eq.~\eqref{eq::bayes_freeenergy_tl}, leads to different results than the theory of~\citep{ingrosso2025statistical}.
+The authors of~\citep{ingrosso2025statistical} focused on a proportional limit where both the size of the training sets ($P_1$, $P_2$ in our notation) and the width $N$ go to infinity with some fixed ratios $\alpha_1 =P_1/N$ and $\alpha_2 = P_2/N$.
 The network parameterization they study is the standard NTK parameterization.
 In order to be able to study the proportional limit, they make a Gaussian Equivalence assumption for non-linear activation functions.
-Their theory predicts that, at finite $\alpha$, the effect of transfer learning occurs due to a renormalization effect of a \textit{fixed} source-target kernel, accordingly to the Bayesian theories of~\cite{Li_2021,Pacelli_2023}.
+Their theory predicts that, at finite $\alpha$, the effect of transfer learning occurs due to a renormalization effect of a \textit{fixed} source-target kernel, accordingly to the Bayesian theories of~\citep{Li_2021,Pacelli_2023}.
 More importantly, in the $\alpha \to 0$ overparameterized limit we are considering here, their theory predicts that TL has no effect on learning, since they recover the NNGP lazy kernel in this limit.